datopian/playbook/onboarding/README.md

 ### Stand up

 The team used to have a daily stand-up.
-This was replaced by asynchronous update on the stand-up Slack channel in the following format:
+This was replaced by asynchronous update on the stand-up on Google chats in the Standup channel in the following format:

 * Plan
 * Recap